The Truth Behind Why Hearing Aids Cost So Much

 Now, this is not to say that Signia and Widex hearing aids are inferior products — through our extensive testing, we know their products work well – but rather to point out the glaring conflicts of interest at play.

 The result is a system that is not driven by optimal hearing health outcomes for people.
-As Stoller describes it, the big six firms “aren’t competing based on price or quality, but based on who can be in charge of allocating market share.”
+As Stoller describes it, the big five firms “aren’t competing based on price or quality, but based on who can be in charge of allocating market share.”

 When Will Hearing Aid Prices Go Down?